agoenergy/ptx-boa/md/info_intro.md

 The contextual information on country facts, certification schemes and sustainability issues is based on the state of the literature at the end of November 2023.

-Monetary units are denominated in 2023 US dollars (USD).
+Monetary units are denominated in 2023 US dollars (USD2023).

 ##### General hints on how to use the app